AnDamazio/AnDamazio/README.md

 <h2 align="left">Hi 👋!
-My name is André and I'm a back-end developer, from Brazil.</h2>
+My name is André and I'm a back-end developer from Brazil.</h2>

 ###